Village of the Damned (1960)

 After the crash, cows start waking up, and people are soon to follow, just as mysteriously as when they fell asleep.

-CAP: Wakes up the instant someone says "walk".
+Wakes up the instant someone says “walk”.

 The whole town reawakens, the military pokes around searching for radiation, gas, devices, anything, and it all comes up nothing.

-So time passes, and life gets back to normal, and Roger's wife Anthea picks up some pickles from the local grocer.
+So time passes, life gets back to normal, and Roger's wife Anthea picks up some pickles from the local grocer.
 Ah, pickles.
 We're going for deep cliche, huh?

 When she gets home, she finds Roger deep in his work, and he is busily explaining some developments he's found in the plants, when he all of a sudden stops and realises something is up with her.
 She gives SUCH a delightful laugh.
 It's just a small moment, but there's a realness and honesty to it, that I just wanted to highlight.